MajorTanya/HnKRocks-Router/README.md

 - `/latest` | `/newest` | `/new`
   - Redirects to the latest released chapter as scanlated by the MangaDex user Tissal.
+  - Subdomains:
+    - `/p/[pageNumber]` | `/page/[pageNumber]` | `/pages/[pageNumber]`
+      - Parameters:
+        - `[pageNumber]` - integers (don't add the brackets)
+      - Redirects to the MangaDex reader at the given page for the latest released chapter as scanlated by the MangaDex user Tissal.
+If the page doesn't exist, MangaDex will display the first page by default.

 - `/next`
   - Provides a countdown to the (estimated) next chapter release.
 The exact hours, minutes, and seconds aren't perfectly accurate, but give a broad picture.